moloch54/b4blood/README.md

 rockyou.txt must be in /usr/share/wordlists/rockyou.txt

-You need to specifie line 11 YOUR own path for impacket: path_impacket="/opt/impacket/examples"
+You need to specifie line 11 YOUR own path for impacket/examples: path_impacket="/opt/impacket/examples"